Photo by Lena Evans / Shutterstock.com

-Additionally, a majority of older bankruptcy filers said that the single most important thing they or their families could not afford in the year prior to filing for bankruptcy was related to medical care, such as surgeries or prescriptions.
+Additionally, a majority of older bankruptcy filers said that “the single most important thing” that they or their families could not afford in the year prior to filing for bankruptcy was related to medical care — such as surgeries, prescriptions and insurance.

 What it means for you

 The authors conclude that, without government policy changes, the trend of increasingly more seniors resorting to bankruptcy will likely continue.

 “The most effective solution to older Americans’ increasing financial plight is a social safety net that obviates the need to take out debts that result in financial crises.”

 The researchers go on to say, “At the core, the lessons of prior decades show that aid to older citizens must originate with our government.”